adroidsg/hello-world/README.md

 Some changes in the `branch-squash-github` branch - Part 2 / 3

 Some changes in the `branch-squash-github` branch - Part 3 / 3

+Changes directly in `master` which will conflict with the changes in `5-branch`